cvansteenburg/odmantic/docs/engine.md

 You can create a session by using the `engine.session` method.
 This method will return either a [SyncSession][odmantic.session.SyncSession] or an [AIOSession][odmantic.session.AIOSession] object, depending on the type of engine used.
-Those session objects are context manager and can be used along with the `with` or the `async with` keywords.
+Those session objects are context managers and can be used along with the `with` or the `async with` keywords.
 Once the context is entered the `session` object exposes the same database operation methods as the related `engine` object but execute each operation in the session context.